NoCtrlZ/blockchain-reseach-and-development/README.md

 Development about wallet.
 Wallet struct including private key, public key and address, and methods including sign, verify and genelate.
 ### 👽transaction
 Development about transaction message.
 Signing transaction with private key, issuing certificate transaction and transfer token transaction, verifying transaction.
+### 🛩️merkle-tree
+Development about merkle tree which is data structure enables us to summarize and verify the transactions.
+Wallet has summarized transactions and checks whether they are altered.
 ## Test
 ```
 $ makers ts